Frank-dR/hello-world/README.md

 # hello-world
-Just following the GitHub noob guide :-)
+Just following the simple GitHub noob guide :-) Removed a line and added this one.
-And therefor adding this line as well!